Sekonda28/vinted-front/README.md

 <h1 align="center"><project-name>Vinted replica</h1>

-<p align="center"><project-description>This page replicates part of the Vinted website using React, Node, MongoDB, Stripe and Cloudinary.
+<p><project-description>This page replicates part of the Vinted website using React, Node, MongoDB, Stripe and Cloudinary.
 Key features include:
 <ul>
 <li>Showing all available offers on the website</li>
 <li>Ability to click on individual offers to go a detailed item screen</li>